Home delivery for prescription medication. If you haven’t tried it, maybe it’s time to investigate.

 Home delivery might not be an option for everyone; check your health insurance plan.
 And, it might not be the best option for some types of patients.
 For example:

-College Students: Maybe Not
+College Students Living On Campus: Maybe Not

 Think twice about having a 90-day supply of stimulant medication hanging around the dorm room.